aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 ## Validation

-To validate that ack-controller-k8s is installed properly in the cluster, check if the namespace is created and pods are running in the `ack-system` ns.
+To validate that ack-controller-k8s is installed properly in the cluster, check if the namespace is created and pods are running in the `ack-system` namespace.

 Verify if the namespace is created correctly
 ```bash